megaNour/shout/README.md

   - No JIT values # no $(whatevere)

 Usage:
-  ./shout.sh [ANYTHING]          # print this message
-  . ./shout.sh                   # source the lib
   shout OPT_STRING [ARGUMENT...] # line mode
   command | shout OPT_STRING     # stream mode

-Environments: You can use the following
+Environments:
+  # log levels.
-  SHOUT_ENABLED - global logging switch.
+  SHOUT_ENABLED            global logging switch.
 Can be bypassed with f opt.
-  SHOUT_LEVEL - the minimal log level accepted.
+  SHOUT_LEVEL              the minimal log level accepted.
 Can be bypassed with f opt.
-  SHOUT_KNOWN_LEVEL_ONLY - discards logs with no level.
+  SHOUT_KNOWN_LEVEL_ONLY   discards logs with no level.
 Can be bypassed with f opt.
+  # Default colors.
+All grey.
+Set them to null to use your regular text color.
-  SHOUT_COLOR - default color is always appended, provided or not.
+  SHOUT_COLOR              default color is always appended, provided or not.
-    Set to null to disable.
-However, if you unset it, it will fallback to grey.
-    You can ignore it and put your own custom colors in your logs when you want.
-  SHOUT_ARGS_COLOR - default args listing color.
+  SHOUT_ARGS_COLOR         default args listing color.
-    Set to null to disable.
-However, if you unset it, it will fallback to grey.
-  SHOUT_STREAM_COLOR - default stream color.
+  SHOUT_STREAM_COLOR       default stream color.
-    Set to null to disable.
-However, if you unset it, it will fallback to grey.

 OPT_STRING: [LOG_LEVEL|SWITCH...] # see predefined colors at the bottom

 SWITCH: # combinable
-  h: display this message
-  p: display Palestine flag.
-  r: display 256 colors with their index. (no worries, it is compact)
-     Not all those colors are predefined.
-This is just a visual help for defining your own.
-     Predefined colors are at the bottom.
   a: pretty print positional arguments.
   f: force print to stderr (i.e. bypass SHOUT_ENABLED)

 LOG_LEVEL: # single number
   > 0 integer indicating the criticity of your log.
 It is the first number found in your OPT_STRING.

-COLOR: # combinable
-  Color sequences are passed at the end of the OPT_STRING.
-They must be of the form starting with "^[".
-  Preset colors are included. # See at the bottom

 Supported log modes:
   - line-mode:      prints "$@" to stderr after shifting the optstring.
   - stream-mode:    forwards stdin to stdout and tees a colorized copy to stderr.

 Examples:
+  # see much more examples by running the tests with `shoutctl test`
-  # This prints red logs in red to stderr even if SHOUT_ENABLED is off
+  # This prints a red log (and resets colors) in red to stderr even if SHOUT_ENABLED is off
-  shout "f.$_red"
+  shout f "${_red}The pizza is blue."
-  # This prints in grey to stderr if SHOUT_LEVEL <= 5 and forwards to myNextProcess
+  # This prints in grey to stderr (and resets colors) if SHOUT_LEVEL <= 5 and forwards to myNextProcess
   echo "streamed text" | shout 5 | myNextProcess

 Included colors: (you can define and pass your own...)